 When the USA was getting crazier and crazier about Bordeaux wines in the past, clever American winemakers decided to start producing them domestically.
 However, they weren’t allowed to print the name ‘Bordeaux’ on the label, so they came up with their own name, although they were using French grapes and the same techniques.

-Would you like to try excellent wines from various categories?
-Don’t wait and sign up for our subscription for 90+ wines!
-We hope to meet all of your expectations.
+Would you like to try excellent premium wines from various categories?
+Don’t wait, and sign up for our subscription for 90+ wines!
+We hope our exclusive wine club will meet all of your expectations.